 Why do startups fail?

-As in, startups hit the market so hot and fresh.
+Although as soon as startups hit the market.
 Everyone is talking about a particular one.
 Everyone is inspired by yet another one, some folks get jobs as a result of that new business on the block.
-And unfortunately, in second to third year, that rave-of-the-moment startup is dying or is completely dead.
+And unfortunately, in second to the third year, that rave-of-the-moment startup is dying or is completely dead.
 I stopped thinking and imagining why most startups fail, I decided to dig into it.

-My belle sweet at least, that I found some credible work done by a couple of guys in collaboration on various projects to highlight the most common among myriads of reasons why many startups have failed.
-Different startups have failed for quiet different reasons.
+Interestingly, I found out some credible work done by a couple of guys in collaboration on various projects to highlight the most common among myriads of reasons why many startups have failed.
+Different startups have failed for quite different reasons.

 How can startups survive?